Sweet Potato Pancakes

 Can you make the batter ahead of time?

-Yes, you can make this pancake batter the night before cooking the pancakes.
-Just refrigerate it overnight, then give it a quick stir before cooking in the morning.
+Yes!
+I’ve often made the pancake batter the night before cooking them.
+Just refrigerate it overnight (covered), then give it a quick stir before cooking in the morning.
+If the batter looks a little thick, I’ll add a dash of water or milk.

 Storage instructions

-To store: Place leftover pancakes in an airtight container with parchment paper in between each one to prevent them from sticking together.
+To store: Place leftover pancakes in an airtight container, separating each with parchment paper to prevent them from sticking together.
 Refrigerate for 4 days.

 To freeze: Freeze the sweet potato pancakes in a single layer on a baking sheet.
 Once solid, transfer them to an airtight container or freezer bag and freeze for 3 months.